aditya-shirwatkar/aditya-shirwatkar/README.md

 ### Hi there 👋

-I'm a senior undergraduate student in the Department of Mechanical Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur](http://vnit.ac.in/), who is an aspiring robotics researcher and wishes to make the world a better place through the advancements in robotics and AI :innocent:
+I'm an aspiring robotics researcher and wishes to make the world a better place through the advancements in robotics and AI :innocent:

 <br>